 We were born digital.
 We published the first edition of this web site November 18, 1996.
-Lots of stories to tell about getting set up on EarthLink, the registration requirements, and the costs not to mention dealing with character encoding.
-It wasn’t as easy back then.
+We set up the company using Compuserv and registered the site on EarthLink.
+So many requirements and costs not to mention dealing with character encoding.
 We were one of the first sites to have pages in both English and Chinese.
+At that time, Yahoo! was a directory of lists.
+Sites were submitted and put on the lists manually.

-We currently offer live-stream classes, pre-recorded classes, and quite a few practice sessions on our YouTube site.
-The classes are currently organized via playlists.
-Recorded courses cover Wudang Qigong, Wudang Taiji, Wudang Taiji Sword, Wudang Dragon Sword, Yang Style Taiji, Bagua, Xingyi Five Elements, and Xingyi Twelve Animals along with various practice methods and principles.
+In 2020, Terri began teaching live classes via a YouTube channel she set up.
+All the live streams were recorded.
+Currently, there are over 1k videos covering Wudang Qigong, Wudang Taiji, Wudang Taiji Sword, Wudang Dragon Sword, Yang Style Taiji, Bagua, Xingyi Five Elements, and Xingyi Twelve Animals along with various practice methods and principles.

 Research and Publications